-“We do a lot of maintenance on boilers, hot water tanks and such,” says Ann.
+“We do a lot of maintenance on boilers, hot water tanks, and such,” says Ann.
 “When we have those, we don’t need new customers, otherwise our steady clients’ maintenance work would end up getting pushed.
-The preventative maintenance deals are always best.”
+Preventative maintenance deals are always best.”

 We’re so immersed in this because it’s been our life for so long and we love what we do.
 We get to work with our friends day in and day out, and that makes it all worthwhile.

 Asked what advice she’d offer Park Lane when the business was just getting started over 30 years ago, Ann is unequivocal.

 “Maturity,” she says.
 “The younger us took everything personally because we didn’t have a lot of work.
 We had to put food on the table so we did jobs we probably wouldn’t do now and sometimes it came back to bite us.
 Don’t put all your eggs in one basket, like only working for one client.
 Don’t chase residential work — it’s too hard to collect.
 Don’t do things you’re not good at,” she says.

 “Do the work that you know will pay the bills and learn to deal with people in a lighter, friendly way.”
 Following these maxims, Ann says, “makes the job seem like it’s not a job.”

 “When our business shrunk again, it felt like it was just the two of us, but our clients were right there with us.” she says “We’re so immersed in this because it’s been our life for so long and we love what we do.
 We get to work with our friends day in and day out, and that makes it all worthwhile.”